 How Can I Treat Asthma or Bronchitis Conditions?

 For people who ask, “How do I treat asthma?” or “How do I treat bronchitis?”, fortunately, the answer is that there are many ways to address these conditions.
 Bronchitis and asthma treatments include:

 - Respiratory therapy (asthma breathing treatments)

-Asthma, acute bronchitis and chronic bronchitis treatments can help people with these conditions breathe more freely and comfortably.
+Asthma, asthmatic bronchitis, acute bronchitis and chronic bronchitis treatments can help people with these conditions breathe more freely and comfortably.

-If you’re experiencing asthma or bronchitis symptoms, contact Baptist Health.
+If you’re experiencing asthma or bronchitis symptoms, contact Baptist Health to schedule an appointment.